SpencerPao/Data_Science/XGBoost/README.md

 	1) Output (log odds prediction) = log(odds) of prediction + learning rate (aka eta) * output value from c)
 	2) Calculate probability = exp(log(odds)) / (1 + exp(-log(odds))

 -------------------------------------------------------
 i) Do same thing for N trees.
 	Some things that have changed:
 		Use the previous predicted probabilities of the old tree into the equation: Sum of residuals squared / (sum previous probability(root) * (1 - Previous Probability)) + Lambda)

-	Follow same steps to get new predictions

-keep building trees until the residuals have become minimized.
+	Follow same steps to get new predictions; keep building trees until the residuals have become minimized.

-Summary:
+	# Summary:
 	Calculate similiarity scores
 	Use similarity scores from each node to calculate gain to split data Prune tree via Gain - gamma
 	Calculate output values from the leaves
 	Calculate the predictions via logodds